-If you display upcoming events on your WordPress website, there’s a good chance that you’re using The Events Calendar or Events Calendar Pro plugins.
-These are probably the most popular WordPress event plugins.
+If you display upcoming events on your WordPress website, there's a good chance you're already using The Events Calendar or Events Calendar Pro plugins, which are probably the most popular WordPress event plugins available.
 You can use them to display basic events, or combine them with other plugins by the same company to take bookings online.

-The Events Calendar provides a choice of views for your events.
-You can list events as a basic list or on a calendar.
+The Events Calendar provides a choice of views for existing events, new events and overall event management.
+You can list them in a basic list, or on a simple calendar.
 Events Calendar Pro also has extra views such as map view.

 But what happens if you have loads of events and want to display them in a more compact format?
-The default views use a lot of space and are no use for listing events as a more comprehensive directory or database of events.
+What if you need extra search options and filters to make it easy for attendees to find your events?
+The default views use a lot of space and can't list events in a more comprehensive directory or database of events.
 One option is to create a custom template or customise one of the default views.
-However this requires coding expertise and isn’t realistic for everyone.
+However, this requires coding expertise and isn't realistic for everyone.

-In this post, I’ll teach you how to use the Posts Table Pro plugin to display your events in an interactive list or table.
-You’ll still benefit from all the other event-related features provided by Events Calendar Pro.
-However Posts Table Pro lets you list your Events Calendar events in a different format.
+In this tutorial, learn how to use the Posts Table Pro plugin to display events in an interactive list or table.
+You'll still benefit from all the other event-related features provided by Events Calendar Pro.
+However, Posts Table Pro lets you list your Events Calendar events in an even more comprehensive format.

-(Please note that this only works for events added using the Events Calendar or Events Calendar Pro WordPress plugins – not other plugins like Event Espresso or Events Manager.
+(Note: I've focussed on events added using the Events Calendar plugin or Events Calendar Pro WordPress plugins - not other plugins like Event Espresso or Events Manager.
 See below for tips on creating a table using other events plugins.)

 Why display events in a table?

-Once a user has found the event they’re interested in, the table lets them click through to the single event page provided by the Events Calendar.
-This lets them view more information, book an event (depending on your add-ons) and everything you’d expect from an events site.
+Once a user has found the event they're interested in, the table lets them click from the events table to the single event page provided by the Events Calendar plugin.
+This lets them view more information, book an event (depending on your add-ons) and everything you'd expect from an events site.

-I don’t already have The Events Calendar – how do I set it up?
+I don't already have The WordPress Calendar Plugin, how do I set it up?

-This tutorial is aimed at people who are already using The Events Calendar plugin (free or pro) and want to display events in a list or table.
+This tutorial is aimed at people who are already using The Events Calendar plugin (free or pro) and want to create a WordPress new events table or list.